robbevb/10kofsummer/README.md

 # 10 kilobytes of summer

-Feeling like summer has been gone fot too long already?
+Feeling like summer has been gone for too long already?
 10kofsummer is a little HTML and CSS only game to get you back in a summery mood.

 ## Technologies